-JOINT ADMISSIONS TO FOUR-YEAR COLLEGES
+JOINT ADMISSIONS WITH FOUR-YEAR COLLEGES

 Applicants who plan to continue their education at a four-year college after graduation may be better prepared for acceptance by taking advantage of Nassau's joint admissions options.
-Joint admissions agreements currently exist with SUNY-Stony Brook, SUNY-Old Westbury, SUNY-Albany, Hofstra, Adelphi University, C.W.
-Post College and Dowling College.
+Joint admissions agreements currently exist with SUNY-Stony Brook, SUNY-Old Westbury, SUNY-Albany, Hofstra, Adelphi University, L.I.U.
+Post, Dowling College and St. John's University.

 Students can apply for joint admissions at the time that they apply for admission.
 Joint admission applicants are usually contacted by the senior institution.
-Acceptance to the senior institution is conditional upon receipt of the Nassau Community College degree and may require a particular grade point average and/or additional course work to satisfy the senior college's entrance and/or graduation requirements.
+Acceptance to the senior institution is conditional upon receipt of the Nassau Community College transcript and may require a particular grade point average and/or additional course work to satisfy the senior college's entrance and/or graduation requirements.
 Students are strongly encouraged to contact the senior college of their choice for further information on the joint admissions opportunities.